 Emmitt Smith made a bold prediction as a rookie

-Emmitt Smith was selected by the Cowboys with the 17th pick in the 1990 NFL draft out of Florida.
-He wasn’t even the first running back taken in the draft, but Smith entered the NFL with an unmatched competitive hunger and the loftiest of goals.
-Smith didn’t just want to become the greatest Cowboys RB ever.
+The Cowboys chose University of Florida product Emmitt Smith with the 17th pick in the 1990 NFL Draft.
+He wasn’t even the first running back taken in the draft.
+But Smith entered the league with an unmatched competitive hunger and lofty goals.
+He didn’t just want to become the greatest Cowboys running back ever.
 He had even bigger dreams.

-The Cowboys legend recently spoke to fellow NFL Hall of Famer Morten Andersen on the Great Dane Nation Podcast presented by VegasInsider.com, and he revealed his boldest prediction as a rookie.
+The Cowboys legend spoke to fellow NFL Hall of Famer Morten Andersen on the Great Dane Nation podcast presented by VegasInsider.com.
+He revealed his boldest prediction as a rookie.

-Emmitt Smith was hoping Michael Irvin, a budding star in the NFL at the time, would support him in his goal.
+Emmitt Smith hoped Michael Irvin, a budding star in the NFL at the time, would support his goal.
 But that’s not exactly how he reacted.

-Thankfully for Smith, he did eventually find a teammate who believed in his vision — defensive back James Washington.
+“He looked at me, and he laughed in my face,” Smith said.
+Thankfully, he did eventually find a teammate who believed in his vision: defensive back James Washington.
+Smith explained:

 Incredibly, Emmitt Smith went on to accomplish that lofty goal he set as a young rookie.
 Smith finished his pro career with 18,355 rushing yards, the most in NFL history.